-No doubt you will have seen reports in the media such as these relating to the cause of a daughter’s challenge to her late mother’s will.
-Some commentators are suggesting that the case in some senses limits the ability of people to deal with their estates under their wills.
+No doubt you will have seen reports in the media such as these relating to the cause of a daughter’s challenge to her late mother’s will in order to receive some form of inheritance.
+Some commentators are suggesting that the case in some senses limits the ability of people to deal with their estates under their Wills.

-However, as Andrew Murray from our Private Client team explains, the situation is little more complicated than that.
+However, as our Private Client team explains, the inheritance situation is a little more complicated than that.
 It is generally not possible to exclude children and dependants entirely as potential beneficiaries from your estate.
 However, what is at issue is likely to be the amount of any claim that could be made.

 A copy of his article appears here:

 Headline in the media “Will battle daughter wins £164,000”!